 So when I think about comfort food, I think about lazy dumplings or simple mash potatoes.

 I told you that as a child I could live eating only bread and potatoes (and some butter with them).

-, pierogi leniwe (lazy pierogi), kluski śląskie, kopytka, pyzy ziemniaczane, knedle, cepeliny, kartacze, etc. These are only types, we are not even talking about stuffings.
-Most of them use flour, eggs and potatoes.
+Poland is a great place to live is you love potatoes.
+There are so many different types of Polish kluski (dumplings): pierogi, pierogi leniwe (lazy pierogi), kluski śląskie, kopytka, pyzy ziemniaczane, knedle, cepeliny, kartacze, etc. These are only types, we are not even talking about stuffing.
+Most of them use flour, eggs, and potatoes.